Goyapa/fcc-results/README.md

-I was experienced in Node.js before i started this Waypoints but i learned some additional an i recommend them.
+I was experienced in Node.js before i started this Waypoints but i learned some additional and i recommend them.